-If you’re writing a card to a professional contact or someone you don’t know personally, a formal signoff such as “Respectfully” or “Sincerely” followed by your name is appropriate.
+If you’re writing a card to a professional contact or someone you don’t know personally, potentially even to a coworker who is leaving, a formal signoff such as “Respectfully” or “Sincerely” followed by your name is appropriate.
 “Kind regards” and “Best regards” also work well for formal cards.
 Each of these closings shows respect for the recipient.

 Signoffs That Are Somewhere In Between

 Sometimes we’ll send cards to people with whom we have a friendly relationship but who aren’t as close to us as our family members or good friends.
 When writing a card congratulating a newly married work colleague, thanking your child’s coach for hard work during the season, or conveying sympathy to a recently widowed parent at your child’s school, for example, you want to express warmth without being overly familiar.
 “Best wishes,” “Yours truly,” “Thinking of you,” or “All the best,” followed by your name, are all appropriate choices for closings in correspondence with people with whom you have cordial relationships.

 Personalizing is a great way to make your card stand out and show you really care.

 Though the above options are tried and true closings that will always be appropriate, you may want to use a less generic closing that reveals more about your reasons for sending the card and your relationship with the recipient, especially if you are close.
 Personalizing your closing is a great way to make your card stand out and show you really care.

 Sometimes you might want to use a signoff that communicates a particular tone that a generic closing doesn’t express.
 If you are writing a sympathy card, closing with a solemn tone, such as “You and your family are in my thoughts at this difficult time,” is appropriate.
 When sending a card for a Christmas, perhaps you can be a bit more playful that normal and send a funny Christmas card to spread some holiday cheer.